 How do you overcome Failure?

 Recently, I started using the term “failure” for the first time.
-My past attempts weren’t a failure, but they inspired me to do what I believe.
+My past attempts weren’t failures, but they inspired me to do what I believe in.

 Can you share a business idea?